akalakaco/akalaka.github.io/_posts/2022-10-31-tailored-care-management.md

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrW6X2iBwepBvt4I?backgroundColor=orange&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-As a reminder, you'll need to confirm that the CMA is enrolled in your Tailored Plan.
-[Here is the AKALAKA article with more information.](/2022-09-21-tailored-plan-start/)
+As a reminder, you'll need to confirm that the CMA/AMH+ you want is enrolled in your Tailored Plan.
+And, you can also choose your Tailored Plan to serve as your care management provider!
+[Here is the AKALAKA article with more information about Tailored Plans.](/2022-09-21-tailored-plan-start/)

 **3) Expect mix ups**